ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-04-23-postmortem-shift-to-docker.md

 versions anymore, and I don't have to painstakingly jot down all dependencies for every new project.
 I just need to spin a new container (`ctanfull`), set-up my `.travis.yml`, and focus on my writing.

+#### Changelog

+- 06-16-2019: Change the word "container" to "images" when appropriate